iscanegemen/Data-Science-with-Foursquare-API/README.md

 ## Company.py

-In this class, we describe all the functionalities of a real company like its name, location, sales volume etc. Then, we implemented all the necessary functions to prepare an income statement of the company.
-Also, we can determine its break-even point, present value and future value with additional functions we have implemented.
+In this class, we describe all the functionalities of a real company like its name, location, sales volume etc. Then, **we implemented all the necessary functions to prepare an income statement of the company**.
+Also, we can determine its **break-even point, present value and future value with additional functions we have implemented**.
 Overall, one can understand what would it take establish a company from scratch with high-precision statistics and information.

 ## Customer.py